Swellendam

 2/ In the 18th century Swellendam was the eastern frontier of the Cape Colony, and in 1795 the local burghers declared the area an independent republic.
 But it only lasted five months until the Cape was occupied by the British.
 The Overberg boomed with the arrival of British settlers in the early 19th century, and Swellendam benefitted in terms of trade due to the navigable Breede River south of the town.

-3/ Paul Baatjies won his 20th club championship title in 2022.
-He has also won five Swellendam Opens, and represented Boland in numerous interprovincial teams at Country Districts, Mid-Amateur and Senior level.
+3/ Local school teacher Paul Baatjies won his 23rd club championship title in 2025.
+His first title was in 1993, and he won 12 in a row from 2006 to 2017.
+He has also won five Swellendam Opens and represented Boland in numerous interprovincial teams at Country Districts, Mid-Amateur and Senior level.

 4/ The Swellendam Open is part of the Boland amateur circuit, in September, and was won by 16-year-old Garrick Higgo in 2015.
 The Swellendam Classic is a four-day festival event played in October.